srest2021/pickup-app/Documentation.md

 ## Usage Guide

 ### 5.1 User Interface Overview
+For our user interface, our app is divided into four main views: Feed, My Games, Profile, and Friends.

+The Feed view contains a feed of nearby public games and a feed of friends-only games, along with an option to filter the feed.

+The My Games view contains a list of the user's published games and a list of the user's joined games, along with an option to create a new game.
+Published and joined games are managed by the user through this view.

+The Profile view contains the user's profile information and options to edit their profile or logout.

+The Friends view contains three tabs, one for viewing the friends list, one for viewing friend requests, and one for searching for other users.

+In addition, users will be greated by a page for logging in or registering when they open the app for the first time.

 ### 5.2 User Authentication
 Our app uses Supabase to authenticate and authorize our users.
 Users may register by entering an email, password, and unique username.
-They must click on the confirmation link sent to their email address.
-Users can sign in using their email and password.
+They must click on the confirmation link sent to their email address before they can login using their email and password.

 ### 5.3 Core Functionality